Contents: click to jump to a section

 At the southernmost tip of the Isle of Portland is the iconic red and white Portland Bill lighthouse.
 They built the lighthouse as a guide for ships navigating the precarious waters around the Bill.

-Our next stop was the Trinity House Obelisk, a large monument standing at the top of the cliffs.
+Afterwards you can see the Trinity House Obelisk, a large monument standing at the top of the cliffs.
 It was built in 1844, to warn ships off the hazardous rocks at the end of Portland Bill.

 Pulpit Rock

-Billy Winter's Beach Bar
+Evening: Relax at Billy Winter's Beach Bar

 Practical information for your visit to Weymouth

-Accommodation in Weymouth
+Where to stay in Weymouth

-Being such a popular seaside town, you’ll find a good choice of accommodation in Weymouth to suit all budgets.
+Being such a popular seaside town, you’ll find a good choice of holiday accommodation in Weymouth to suit all budgets.

 Getting to Weymouth

-Visiting Weymouth by Public Transport
+By Public Transport

 If you are travelling by public transport, regular trains operate between London Waterloo and Weymouth.
 The journey takes under 3 hours.
 The train station is a short walk from the town centre and beach.